lemonjesus/TranscodeBot/README.md

 Keep in mind that this will always produce inferior results to the default `libx265` transcoding.
 You are literally trading time for quality.
 For low quality, high volume transcodes like for old television shows, this is perfectly fine.
 For movies, stick to software transcoding.
 You'll be much happier.

 ## Debugging
 The log messages of this application are purposefully short and to the point.
 You see when something enters the queue and when something is considered done.
 If you need more information than that (for example, why something is failing), you almost certainly need to see the output of the FFMPEG process.
-It's messy, but you can do it by setting `FFMPEG_LOGS` to `true` in the container's environment.
+It's messy, but you can do it by setting `ffmpeg_logs` to `true` in the config file.
 Keep in mind that FFMPEG's output looks really messy on readers that don't properly support carriage returns, so it may behoove you to watch the output live by either attaching to the container or by following the docker logs (`docker logs -F <container name>`).

 Pull requests are always welcome.